 Just because you’re a college student, that doesn’t mean you have to be broke.
 There are a whole host of ways you can make money as a student, and they go well beyond stereotypical student jobs like delivering pizza and working fast food.

-In fact, we’ve come with over 100 ways you can make money in college, and you’ll find them all below.
+In fact, we’ve come up with over 100 ways you can make money in college, and you’ll find them all below.
 For easier reading, we’ve broken these ways down into 11 different categories.
-Feel free to click on any of the links below to jump straight to the category that interests you, or read the whole guide from start to finish for the ultimate dose of inspiration.
+Feel free to click on any of the links in the “Table of Contents” above to jump straight to the category that interests you, or read the whole guide from start to finish for the ultimate dose of inspiration.

 Ready?
 Let’s do this thing!